anfleene/reviewing-code-review/how/slide2.md

 Review in a timely manner
 -------
-.notes It takes team-wide discipline to review in a timely manner .notes Leting a PR get stale makes it harder to release
+.notes It takes team-wide discipline to review in a timely manner .notes Letting a PR get stale makes it harder to release

 !SLIDE center transition=uncover
 Encourage discussion during review